Eligio Ancona

-Eligio Jesús Ancona Castillo (November 30, 1835 – April 3, 1893) was a teacher, lawyer, novelist, historian, playwright, journalist, and Mexican politician who was born in Mérida, Yucatán.
+Eligio María Ancona Castillo (November 30, 1836 – April 3, 1893) was a teacher, lawyer, novelist, historian, playwright, journalist, and Mexican politician who was born in Mérida, Yucatán.
 He was named “benemérito” of the state of Yucatán, a title given to distinguished people who have made significant achievements in their fields.

 Ancona was the governor of Yucatán first as interim in 1868, and after, between 1875 and 1876.
 Later he was the secretary for the Supreme Court of Justice of the Nation (La Suprema Corte de Justicia de la Nación).
 He also published a notable compendium of the history of Yucatán in 1889.

 Ancona died in Mexico City in 1893.
-For his many contributions to both literature and politics, his remains were interred at the Panteón de Dolores in Mexico City, in the Rotunda of Illustrious Persons on April 13, 1903.
+He made many contributions to literature and politics and was honored when his remains were interred on April 13, 1903 at the Rotunda of Illustrious Persons.
 Eligio Ancona was father to Antonio Ancona Albertos, who was the governor of Yucatán and the representative constituent of Mexico in 1916 and 1917.
 Ancona was also the father of mathematician and journalist Joaquín Ancona Albertos.

-Early Years and Studies
+Early years and studies

 Eligio Ancona received his bachelor’s degree in Mérida in the Clerical Seminary of San Ildefonso.
 He continued his studies in the Literary University of the State, and he was licensed as a lawyer in 1862.